interchainio/delegation/README.md

 To this extent, the ICF intends to delegate some of its ATOMs at some times in a way that encourages a healthy validator set.

-Currently, 4 validators control one third of the stake and 10 control two thirds.
+As of April 4, 2019, 5 validators control one third of the stake and 13 control two thirds (see the `cmd/stake-dist` tool).

 ATOM holders are *strongly encouraged* to diversify their delegations to improve the decentralization of the validator set.

-## Delegating to GoS Winners

-To begin with, the ICF intends to delegate a fraction of its total ATOMs to certain Game of Stakes winners that are active validators.
-All validators that received recommended  ATOM allocations from Game of Stakes have submitted identifying information to the ICF and have proven their capabilities in hard won battles during the Game of Stakes competition.

-To be eligible for delegation, such validators must:

-- have been recommended an ATOM allocation in the genesis file as a result of Game of Stakes
-- have less than 1M ATOMs bonded to their validator at the time the ICF computes its intended delegations
-- have bonded more than 50% of the ATOMs won during Game of Stakes to their validator

-The amount delegated will be such that:

-- the validator will not have more than 1M bonded to them after the ICF's delegation, at the time the ICF computes its intended delegations
-- the total amount delegated by the ICF here is otherwise split evenly between validators
+See the [delegations directory](delegations) for documentation on particular delegation decisions by the ICF.

 ## Disclaimer